MeteorStudioASU/lcc/README.md

 ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-We ask that if you use this software for anything that you please attribute to authors Robert LiKamWa (@roblkw_asu) and Matthew Lane (@mattlane66) at L&L Innovation Labs.
+We ask that if you use this software for anything that you please attribute to authors Robert LiKamWa (@roblkw_asu) and Matthew Lane (@mattlane66) at [L&L Innovation Labs (https://l2il.com)].